 For the finishing touches, the rocking motion is essential.
 Detailing makes all the difference in a fade, and using a gentle rocking or arcing motion with the corner of your blade helps you pinpoint and erase any small imperfections.
 This technique is perfect for blending out stubborn spots and ensuring the final result is absolutely seamless.
 You can refine this even further with a good pair of trimmers for crisp detail work.

-Common Mistakes to Avoid
+Common Clipper Mistakes and How to Avoid Them

 Even the most seasoned barbers can fall into habits that compromise their cuts or wear down their tools.
 Whether you’re team detachable or team adjustable, being mindful of a few common pitfalls can make a huge difference in your work.
 From the way you approach the cut to how you care for your equipment, avoiding these mistakes will keep your clients happy and your clippers running smoothly for years to come.
 It’s all about building solid techniques and routines that become second nature behind the chair.